Penn Carey Law - Logo

 Located at 3701 Walnut Street in Penn Park, Hamlin Tennis Courts are open daily and have great views of the city.

 Penn Squash Center is at 219 S. 33rd Street, across from Penn Park.
-These courts are run separately from the gym and fitness complex and require separate membership; details can be found at https://pennracquetsports.com/.
+These courts are run separately from the gym and fitness complex and require separate membership.

 Outdoor running and biking